pohka/Quas-Website/roadmap.md

     * <div .myClass #myID></div> rather than
     * <div class="myClass" id="myID"></div>
   * component style function for components css classes
-  * state manager, for not spwa
+  * Store data is get and set directly, state can be updated reactively without setState()
   * standardized way of dealing with async loading data, i.e. this.prop.isLoaded
-  * emit custom event to all components
   * new syntax for adding a vdom as a prop rather than appending it from a container, as there is an extra element created for no reason
     * current: <div q-append="{[vdom]}"></div><div q-append="{[vdom]}"></div>
     * change to: ?
   * easier way of doing tables, so you can hide rows
-  * reuse a tamplte multiple times without declaring an array or data
+  * reuse a template multiple times without declaring an array or data
     * <div q-template-for="['myTemplate', [,,,]]"> //works but not optimal
     * <div q-template-for="['myTemplate', 4]">